Our Board of Directors plays a crucial role in helping the AJW thrive in the community. Members and Officers include :

 Henry Rohlfs (Vice President) is the Director of Information Technologies for Halbert Wealth Management in Austin, Texas.
 Outside of his professional life, Henry plays trumpet and has been a studio musician in California as well as performing with a variety of artists and groups around the Gulf Coast.
 As a former band and choral director in Sacramento, he appreciates the importance of music education and that instruction in the arts should be an integral part of a student’s curriculum.
-Henry is the AJW’s most recent Board member, coming on board in April 2013.
+Henry joined the AJW board in April 2013.

 Rosita Bradham (Secretary) is currently the Principal Consultant for Blackbaud, Inc., helping clients implement comprehensive arts and cultural solutions that meet their unique nonprofit needs.
 Prior to joining Blackbaud, Rosita was Associate Director of Education at the Armstrong Community Music School of the Austin Lyric Opera.
 She has served on grants review panels for the NEA, the Mississippi Arts Commission, and the City of Austin Cultural Arts Division.
 Rosita received an award for her role as an Arts Management Fellow at the 43rd National Opera Convention in Washington, D.C. in 2005.
 She joined the AJW Board in July 2005.